λ

 Note how (variable *foo-state*) in the defsection form both exports *foo-state* and includes its documentation in @foo-random-manual.
 The symbols variable and function are just two instances of locatives, which are used in defsection to refer to definitions tied to symbols.

-(document @foo-random-manual) generates fancy markdown or HTML output with automatic markup and autolinks uppercase words found in docstrings, numbers sections, and creates a table of contents.
+(document @foo-random-manual) generates fancy Markdown or HTML output with automatic markup and Autolinks uppercase words found in docstrings, numbers sections, and creates a table of contents.

 One can even generate documentation for different but related libraries at the same time with the output going to different files but with cross-page links being automatically added for symbols mentioned in docstrings.
 In fact, this is what PAX World does.
 See Generating Documentation for some convenience functions to cover the most common cases.